pajtai/grunt-build-gh-pages/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013 04 29 - Adding grunt-shell as peer dependency - upped node needed to 0.8.19 to reflect
 * 2013 04 17 - Initial release